AT89/thurtain/README.md

 ## How is the state handled?

 Aside from keeping track of users and players, the server doesn't really track any of the game state.
 Instead, the server simply acts as a mediator between the two players, passing around the game state that's created and verified from the frontend.
-Any data that the server receives from the clients are "good" data, in that they have been validated in JS before being sent to the server, helping to keep the load on the server to a bare minimum.
+Any data that the server receives from the clients are "good" data, in that they have been validated in JS before being sent to the server, helping to keep the server load to a bare minimum.